Officials: COVID-19 likely to get worse in Rock County before better

-The COVID-19 pandemic likely will get worse in Rock County before it gets better, according to an update from the Rock County Public Health Department.
+The COVID-19 pandemic likely will get worse in Rock County before it gets better, according to the Rock County Public Health Department.

 The number of cases in the county continued to increase from 14 on Sunday to 15 on Monday, according to the update.